FAQs

 Make sure that your tender document secures full details in writing of what is included in the bid and what is not.
 It should cover everything in the tender document, including arrangements for site maintenance, clearance, health and safety, material supplies, and so on.

-Ask how long the companies have been trading and what experience they have of the type of project you are planning.
+Ask how long the companies have been trading and what experience they have with the type of project you are planning.
 Always ask for references.

 It should include clauses on payments, start and completion dates, sub-contractors, workmanship, delays, and materials provided by third parties.